 Treat yourselves to dinner with a view at Eleas Gi.
 The restaurant is as elegant as it’s northern Athens address, with views of the surroundings hills, and the city lights below.
 The menu isn’t too extensive, partly because it changes daily depending on what ingredients are freshest.
 A well-deserved splurge on your last night in Athens.

 READ MORE: 5 Intellectual Things To Do In Athens

 Enzzo De Cuba

 Whether you’re in the mood for live music or a chill evening out, Enzzo de Cuba has you covered.
 During the day you’ll spy people sipping their espressos; at night, it becomes a dance party and live entertainment venue.
 As its name suggests, Enzzo de Cuba is inspired by Old Havana, the heart of Cuba’s capital.
-You can even sign up for dance classes, here.

 The Gin Joint